ThaysonScript/CorporateManagement/README.md

 - Linux: `/etc/hosts`

 ## Start the application in development mode with
-Start your local server and database and type in the project's root:
+- Start your local server and database and type in the project's root:
 `php artisan serve`

-or, if a host is configured, enter the URL of your host on the server, for example, `InventoryManager.com`
+- or, if a host is configured, enter the URL of your host on the server, for example, `yourHost.com`

+- and migrate your fake data to analyze the initial application with `php artisan migrate`
+`php artisan db:seed`

+- your test login will be
+- email: `usuario@usuario.com`
+- password: `123456`

 # Technologies Used in the Application
 - Laravel as the PHP framework;